Prenatal care access in Clark County

-Planning a trip to a local lake?
-Be sure to check for water quality advisories first.
+Before visiting a local lake, be sure to check for water quality advisories.
 Public Health monitors water quality at designated swim beaches throughout the summer to determine if the water is safe for swimming and recreation.

-Routine water samples are collected from Vancouver Lake, Klineline Pond and Battle Ground Lake to test for bacterial contaminants.
-Water samples are also collected from waterbodies with harmful algal blooms to determine if toxins are present.
+Public Health collects water samples from Vancouver Lake, Klineline Pond and Battle Ground Lake to test for bacteria that can make people sick.
+Water samples are also collected from lakes with harmful algal blooms to determine if toxins are present.
 Advisories are posted if water is unsafe for swimming and recreation.
 Visit the Current advisories webpage for the latest information.

 Wildfire smoke